15 Email Marketing Best Practices: Guide for 2020

 - Moreover, that content is always relevant because it’s personalized.
 Customers always find the information they expect from you.

-- You don’t need to guess what time is the best to send your emails.
-Automated emails have the best timing possible because it’s individual.
+- You don’t need to guess what’s the best time to send your emails.
+Automated emails have the best timing possible based on complex algorithms.

-Interactive content is content that requires the direct engagement of the users.
 Marketers embed interactive content in their emails because it is known to have increased engagement.
 In fact, 66% of marketers have reported greater audience engagement after using interactive content.
-But how exactly does it achieve that?

 Interactive content provides real value to your prospects and users.
 They get something in return in exchange for providing their valuable information.
 Take this example. for instance.